IMT Lille Douai, France

 ∑ Emergency Management: i) distributed coordination of Emergency Medical Systems with ambulances and ii) distributed coordination of evacuation routes in emergency evacuation of buildings, neighborhoods or cities.

-∑ Multi-Robot Coordination: i) mobile industrial robots within robot teams working on a factory shop-floor and ii) teams of mobile service robots with humans for human assistance and support (newly obtained COMRADES Project).
+∑ Multi-Robot Coordination: i) mobile industrial robots within robot teams working on a factory shop-floor and ii) teams of mobile service robots with humans for human assistance and support (COMRADES Project).